 When you’re ready to get going on your build, check out the H5 shop.
 One of the first things you may notice is that there are multiple choices to fit your timeline, building style and budget.

 Want to jump right in and get everything you will need to complete your plane (minus the engine and instruments)?
 Perfect.
+Hummel has one of the best quality kits.
 Order the full kit with laser cut, formed, welded and 90% predrilled parts.
 You will get all the formed parts, welded parts, hardware, raw materials and plans.
 Hummel estimates that opting for the full kit versus building your H5 from scratch will save you 800-1,000 hours of build time.

 Building your plane a bit at a time and want to spread out your purchase?
 No problem.
 The H5 formed parts, welded parts, raw materials and hardware are available individually.
 Just start by ordering your plans and construction manual.
 This will guide you through the build process and let you know what components will be needed next.